 "Oh."
 She looked down.
 "Mum told me not to go out.
-Because… the Salamence got her brother yesterday."
+Because… the Salamence got my uncle yesterday."

 Sandalphon gasped.
 Arael murmered a condolence that Iruel probably didn't hear over the gasp.
 Israfel, however, was confused.
 "What do you mean the Salamence 'got' him?"

 "Wait," Sandalphon interrupted before Iruel could answer.
 "You don't know about them?"